 Puerto Vallarta is known for its lively and vibrant culture, and there are plenty of festivals, traditions, and events to enjoy throughout the year.
-Here are some of the events that you might consider including on your travel itinerary.
+Here are some of the events that you might consider including on your travel itinerary in 2024!

-Puerto Vallarta Lesbian Pride (May 22-19) – Puerto Vallarta is one of Mexico’s most LGBTQ+ friendly cities, and this Pride event is just one of many to experience in late May.
+Puerto Vallarta Lesbian Pride (May, dates TBD) – Puerto Vallarta is one of Mexico’s most LGBTQ+ friendly cities, and this Pride event is just one of many to experience in late May.
 There are parties, excursions, and all kinds of other fun activities to participate in over these days.

-Dia de Muertos (Oct 31 – Nov 2) – The official dates of Dia de Muertos are October 31 to November 2nd, but you can likely view the decorations and art associated with this holiday for days before and after the official holiday.
+Dia de Muertos (Nov 1-2) – The official dates of Dia de Muertos are November 1st and 2nd, but you can likely view the decorations and art associated with this holiday for days before and after the official holiday.
 Expect to find gorgeous ofrendas displayed along the Malecón in the weeks preceding the holiday.

 For more info on local events in Vallarta, visit this page.

 Additional Tips & Considerations for Visiting Puerto Vallarta